 Teeth Cleaning for Kids

 It can be challenging to take kids to the dentist.
 They do not always sit still and can be afraid.
 A pediatric or family dentist can help calm their nerves.
-There may be a fun movie playing or toys to play with in the waiting room.
+There may be a fun movie playing or toys to play with within the waiting room.
 Staff can handle children better because of proper training and experience.

 What happens after my dental cleaning?

-You should not eat for 3o minutes after your dental cleaning.
+You should not eat for 30 minutes after your dental cleaning.
 If your gums are sensitive, you may be more comfortable with soft foods for a day.
 You should continue to brush and floss as usual.
-If your teeth hurt after dental cleaning, call your dentist for a follow-up appointment.
+If your teeth hurt after a dental cleaning, call your dentist for a follow-up appointment.